 What is the All Saints Newman Center's role in this?

 The All Saints Newman Center is a campus ministry that complements the secular education provided at ASU.
 The center provides a home for Catholic students and members of the university community.
-U-Mary's classes are offered on-site at the All Saints Newman Center.
+U-Mary's classes are offered as part of an ongoing partnership between U-Mary, ASU, and All Saints Catholic Newman Center.

 Can students who are not Catholic take U-Mary classes?